hmans/three-elements/README.md

 </three-game>
 ```

 We're modifying the Mesh object directly here.
 Note that `<three-game>` will only _automatically_ render new frames when something in the DOM changed, and since we're no longer modifying the DOM here, we need to request new frames explicitly.
-Because we don't want to deal with this complexity here, we instead set the `autorender` attribute on `<three-game>`, which allows you to completely opt-out of the optimized rendering logic.
+Because we don't want to deal with this complexity quite yet, we instead set the `autorender` attribute on `<three-game>`, which allows you to completely opt-out of the optimized rendering logic.
+(But please consider this a last resort.
+It's a cool feature!)

 ### Pointer events